minhhngr/mldk-shorthand/markdown/linux-control.md

     - brew install gcc

 Added `brew` to `zsh`
-If using `zsh` need to check, maybe only on the WSL (Issue brew is lost when shutdown the WSL)

 - Step 1: nano ~/.zshrc
 - Step 2: Below the "Set personal aliases ......., run 'alias'"